proteinreport/proteinreport.org/content/en/events/future-food-tech-alternative-proteins-0/index.md

 <p>Identified through extensive research with food brands, start-ups and investors, key themes to be discussed at the meeting include:</p>
 <ul>
 <li>Treating Alternative Proteins as a National Security Issue</li>
-<li>From R&amp;D to Commercial: Turning the Science Project into a Business</li>
+<li>From R&D to Commercial: Turning the Science Project into a Business</li>
 <li>Improving Fermentation Capacity and Reducing Downstream Costs</li>
 <li>Cultured Meat: The Importance of Partnerships in Achieving Scale</li>
-<li>Unicorns, Market Corrections &amp; Private Capital: Financing the Food of the Future</li>
+<li>Unicorns, Market Corrections & Private Capital: Financing the Food of the Future</li>
 <li>Interactive Debate: Will Advances in Novel Foods Make Plant-Based Irrelevant?</li>
 <li>Harnessing the Biological Activity of Protein to Deliver Health Outcomes</li>
 <li>Protein in 2050: What Does the Future of Protein Hold?</li>